zackrylangford/linux-mastery/DAILY-PRACTICE.md

 Do this daily.
 You'll be amazed at your progress in a month.

-See [GETTING-STARTED.md](GETTING-STARTED.md) for your first week's problems.
+See [GETTING-STARTED.md](GETTING-STARTED.md) for your first week's problems, or [EXAMPLE-WALKTHROUGH.md](EXAMPLE-WALKTHROUGH.md) for a detailed example of this process in action.